sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * If you want convenient mappings and cooler stuff like fancier code completion and snippets, follow the steps below

 ### Step 1: Do steps 1 and 2 in the basic setup
-* Already did these steps?
+* Already did the basic set up?
-    * **Don't forget to remove the one-line snippet in step 2 above before proceeding**
+    * **Don't forget to remove the one-line snippet in step 3 above before proceeding**

 ### Step 2: Install these plugins into neovim (in addition to the `neovim/nvim-lspconfig` plugin):
     hrsh7th/nvim-cmp